-Once you've checked you are on the correct type of tax code, you'll need to calculate your Personal Allowance, this is the amount of money you can earn each year before being taxed.
+Once you have checked you are on the correct type of tax code, you will need to calculate your Personal Allowance, this is the amount of money you can earn each year before being taxed.

 If you were born before the 6th April 1938 then your personal allowance could be higher, depending on your income, for example:

-If you earn over the limits above, or are registered blind you can check your Personal Allowance entitlement on the HMRC website.
+If you earn over the limits above, or are registered blind you can check your Personal Allowance entitlement on the GOV.UK website.

 Why is my tax code number different to my personal allowance?

 Your tax code can also be influenced by the benefits you receive through work such as a company car or health insurance.